 Global Spiritual Studies expands its range of learning experiences

 Currently classes and courses are offered once as live, online experiences.
-Subsequently they’re available for purchase on DVD, or as recordings you watch online as many times as you like.
+Subsequently they’re available for purchase as recordings you watch online as many times as you like.
 Earlier this year a new course feature was introduced.
-By courses I’m referring to a series of classes that develop knowledge incrementally – Tarot, Kabbalah, Petit Lenormand, Dreamwork and Astrology are areas where you’ll find courses.
+By courses I’m referring to a series of classes that develop knowledge incrementally – Tarot, Kabbalah, Petit Lenormand and Shamanic Practices are areas where you’ll find courses.
 Twice a year now, we schedule periods when you have direct contact with teachers through private online discussion groups and a range of online activities.

 I’ve now added face-to-face workshops to the mix of learning experiences.
 Distance mode delivery is wonderful in that it gives people anywhere in the world access to quality classes offered by experts.
 But nothing beats sitting around the table with fellow students and really getting to grips with a topic or issue.